openvinotoolkit/openvino/docs/notebooks/stable-cascade-image-generation-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/transformers/transformer_2d.py:34: FutureWarning: `Transformer2DModelOutput` is deprecated and will be removed in version 1.0.0.
-Importing `Transformer2DModelOutput` from `diffusers.models.transformer_2d` is deprecated and this will be removed in a future version.
-Please use `from diffusers.models.modeling_outputs import Transformer2DModelOutput`, instead. deprecate("Transformer2DModelOutput", "1.0.0", deprecation_message)
-    2024-06-20 02:08:35.443963: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-07-02 02:55:53.640509: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-06-20 02:08:35.478822: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-07-02 02:55:53.674384: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-06-20 02:08:36.130285: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-07-02 02:55:54.330057: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
 Importing `VQEncoderOutput` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQEncoderOutput`, instead. deprecate("VQEncoderOutput", "0.31", deprecation_message)
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-717/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
 Importing `VQModel` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQModel`, instead. deprecate("VQModel", "0.31", deprecation_message)